 - Private rooms available at additional cost (see booking page)

 While the numbers of humpback whales are still recovering from whaling, in the past years more and more whales have stranded.
-The underlying reasons and trends of this recently noticed issue is unknown.
+The underlying reasons and trends of this recently noticed issue is not fully understood.
 Through Dr. Olaf's research over the past few years he was able to link certain environmental conditions such as increased water temperature to changes in humpback whale migration.
 Such shifts likely result in longer migration times and consequently in deterred health.
 Dr. Olaf is one of the leading scientists in an international research project on the impacts of climate change on humpback whales.

 HOW YOU WILL ASSIST

 Dr. Olaf Meynecke will be your researcher on this expedition.
-After living and researching in south-east Queensland for the past 12 years he has gained a detailed understanding of the surrounding marine environment and he is happy to share his extensive knowledge with you.
+After living and researching in south-east Queensland for the past 12 years he has gained a detailed understanding of the surrounding marine environment and enjoy sharing his extensive knowledge with you.
 Dr. Olaf, his research assistant and your captain will ensure that you have an amazing and safe experience with some of the largest animals on earth whilst ensuring their future wellbeing.
-You will get closer to whales than anyone else and develop a true understanding of whales.
+You will get closer to whales than anyone else and develop a true understanding of these magnificent marine mammals.

 THE RESEARCH VESSEL

 The research vessel is a semi inflatable, 6m commercial vessel with shade canopy and powerful engine.
 It is ideal for research activities due to it's compact size and close proximity to the water.
-We provide courtesy, waterproof spray jackets.
+We provide courtesy, waterproof spray jackets and wet suits.

 - 2 days of on-water whale research activity onboard our vessel

-- Snacks (light lunch) and hot drinks on the boat
+- Afternoon tea and snacks (Day 1), lunch and hot drinks on the boat (Day 2 and 3)

 EXCLUSIONS AND OPTIONAL EXTRAS